nextapps-de/mikado/README.md

 var view = Mikado.new(template, {reuse: false});
 ```

-This will switch Mikado into a "explicit keyed" mode.
+This will switch Mikado into a "explicit keyed" mode (non-shared).

-#### 3. Keyed (Cross-Shared)
+#### 3. Cross-Shared Keyed

-> The shared keyed mode takes the advantages of both worlds and provides you an enhanced pooling of reusable components and also has the best performance as well as memory allocation during runtime.
+> The shared keyed mode takes the performance benefits of both shared pools and provides you an enhanced pooling of reusable components.
+This mode provide high performance as well as low memory allocation during runtime.

 Add the attribute ___key___ to the ___root element___ of a template:
 ```html